hectorgil/Rustico_old/README.md

 k-eff, k-centerbin, Monopole-Pshotnoise, Quadrupole, Hexadecapole, number of modes, Pshotnoise

-The bispectrum output have the following format: k1-eff, k1-centerbin, k2-eff, k2-centerbin, k3-eff, k3-centerbin, B0-Bshotnoise, Bshotnoise, Reduced Bispectrum Reduced Bispectrum shot noise, number of triangles
+The bispectrum output have the following format: k1-eff, k1-centerbin, k2-eff, k2-centerbin, k3-eff, k3-centerbin, B0-Bshotnoise, Bshotnoise, Reduced Bispectrum, Reduced Bispectrum shot noise, number of triangles

-For the skycut option, the code automatically generates two extra file for the number density of objects as a function of redshift for the data and random files,
+For the skycut option, the code automatically generates two extra file for the number density of objects as a function of redshift for the data and random files with the following format,

+#data
+#Interval: xxx Mpc/h
+# z <nobs> <wc nobs> <wc wfkp nobs>

+#random
+#Interval: yyy  Mpc/h
+# alpha<ns> alpha<wfkp ns>

+where xxx and yyy are the interval choosen by the code to bin the data and randoms, respectively, <nobs> are the raw number density of observed objects, <wc nobs> is the number density of observed objects weighted by the collision weights, and <wc wfkp nobs> weighted by the collision weights and fkp weights.
+For the randoms, these number densities are scaled by alpha in order to match the data ones.

 ====Citation====
 If you use this code for your published or unpublished work, please refer it to Gil-Marin, Hector in prep.
 2017